Nash-Hooper House: Description and history

 The Nash-Hooper House is located in central Hillsborough, on the north side of West Tryon Street, a residential street just on the edge of the central business district.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, clapboard siding, and a high stone foundation.
 A single-story ell extends to the rear, and a single-story porch, probably of 19th-century origin, extends across the front.
 The interior retains a number of original finishes, including wide pine floors and fireplace mantels in some rooms.

 The house was built in 1772 by Francis Nash, a politician and general of the Continental Army, who died in the 1777 Battle of Germantown, during the American Revolutionary War.
 After Nash's death, it was purchased in 1782 by William Hooper, one of North Carolina's signatories of the United States Declaration of Independence, who made it his home until his death in 1790.
 Hooper was originally buried on the grounds, in the east side garden; his ashes were moved to Guilford Courthouse in 1894.

 Alfred G. and Mary Claire Engstrom purchased the estate in 1959.
 In 1971 the Engstroms sold the house to Cecil Leroy Sanford, a retired career diplomat.

-Other prominent residents of the house include William Alexander Graham, a Governor of North Carolina.
+Other prominent residents of the house include William Alexander Graham and Susannah Sarah Washington Graham, a Governor and First Lady of North Carolina.